dptools/process_offsite_audio/README.md

 </details>

-<details>
-	<summary>Finally, there are a few logistics to handle specific to Pronet and Prescient.
+Finally, there are a few logistics to handle specific to Pronet and Prescient.
 For Pronet, we just need to take the last steps for setup of the production server.
 This involves confirming that the latest version of the code with the new video QC features is installed, verifying that this code passed the Yale IT security review, and performing an actual test run on prod.

+<details>
-For Prescient, there are many more steps, as we still need to get the development server installation working first before proceeding to production setup.
+	<summary>For Prescient, there are many more steps, as we still need to get the development server installation working first before proceeding to production setup.
 The major blockers we are actively trying to address for this are:</summary>

 * Completing code security review, as we require approval to install the code even on the dev server
 * Figure out how the code will integrate with MediaFlux instead of Box